MKD20590/Dimension-Switcher/README.md

 ├── Dimension Switcher                # Contains everything needed for Dimension Switcher to work.
    ├── Assets                         # Contains every assets that are integrated with unity to create the game, like the scripts and the art.
       ├── Animations                  # Contains every animation clip and animator controller that is used for the game.
+      ├── Audios                      # Contains every sound used for the game like music and sound effects.
       ├── Fonts                       # Contains every fonts used to the display the text in the game.
       ├── Images                      # Contains all the game art like the sprites used for the game.
-      ├── Shaders & Materials         # Contains the materials and shader graphs needed for the 3D models in the game.
-      ├── Audios                      # Contains every sound used for the game like music and sound effects.
-      ├── Scripts                     # Contains all scripts needed to make the gane get goings like PlayerMovement scripts.
       ├── Prefabs                     # Contains every reusable game object that will be instantiated in the game scene.
       ├── Scenes                      # Contains all scenes that exist in the game for it to interconnected with each other like MainMenu, Gameplay, etc
+      ├── Scripts                     # Contains all scripts needed to make the game get goings like PlayerMovement scripts.
+      ├── Shaders & Materials         # Contains the materials and shader graphs needed for the 3D models in the game.
 ```